andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 ### The flow of energy and materials
 Although our society has access to plenty of energy and materials from many different sources on the planet, all our resources are finite and we are reaching our planetary limits.
 In the future, we will have no more to extract from the planet, nor can we afford to pollute more.
 Therefore, in the name of sustainability, we must be efficient and sustainable when using the resources available to us.

-But how can it be done?
+But how could that be done?
 Let's identify some concepts about energy and materials that are essential to our approach to sustainable digital.

 ![Energy can be transformed but not disappear.](I_1.4.png "The sun's thermal energy is converted through a chain of processes - the wind's kinetic energy, the wind turbine's mechanical energy and then electrical energy - into calculations and output in the computer.
 The computer outputs the energy as thermal energy, which often requires additional energy to cool the electronic components.
 A circular approach to energy consumption can reduce energy waste and improve sustainability.")